- How can I find out what information is held on my police record?

 If you would like a copy of your police records for your own reference, you can apply for a Subject Access Request through the Association of Chief Police Officer’s (ACPO) Criminal Record Office (ACRO).
 They provide a Subject Access Request service for the majority of police forces and you can apply online or by post.

 If you cannot find your police force listed on the ACPO website you can request the records through the Public Access or Data Protection Office of your regional police force headquarters.
-The forms are usually available to download on the relevant police force’s website and the application costs £10.
+The application is free and the forms are usually available to download on the relevant police force’s website.
 The police have up to 40 days to issue your certificate.

 Your Subject Access certificate will provide a copy of your Police National Computer (PNC) record.
 This will include details of all spent and unspent convictions, cautions, final warnings and reprimands, as well as penalty notices, arrests that resulted in no further action (NFA) and not guilty verdicts in court.